FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/fresh-from-ff-mid-june-2024.md

 ### Builders Funnel

 - Thanks to all the hackers who submitted to HackFS!
 Submissions ended June 7, resulting in 83 projects across all tracks.
-The finale is available on [YouTube](https://ethglobal.tv/hackfs2024-finale-mio15).
 - Learn more about the Developer Working Group and the new dev grant opportunities from Developer Grants Coordinator Erin O'Conner [in her session](https://youtu.be/DR9x67S0pZE?feature=shared) at the Filecoin Booth at Consensus.

 ### Storage